-8.7 Use of Derivatives
+7.7 Use of Derivatives

 Derivatives or other financial instruments may directly be used in the Scheme's matching (LDI) portfolio to hedge the Scheme's liability risks (principally interest rate, inflation and longevity risks) or other risks (e.g. equity or currency risks).
-Derivatives may also be utilised within the Scheme's return seeking funds such as the Synthetic Leveraged Credit Fund to capture the credit opportunities presented in the market, and indirectly through its absolute return mandate with Invesco and the Multi Asset Credit mandate with Western.
+Derivatives may also be utilised within the Equity Derivative Overlay Strategy and Synthetic Leveraged Credit Fund to capture the credit opportunities presented in the market, and indirectly through the Scheme's return seeking fixed income funds.

-8.8 Borrowing
+7.8 Borrowing